the-ahuja-lab/SynGlue/README.md

 ## Summary

-MetaboGlue is a comprehensive toolkit that combines **data-driven** and **structure-guided** methodologies to design and analyze polypharmacological metabolites.
+SynGlue is a comprehensive toolkit that combines **data-driven** and **structure-guided** methodologies to design and analyze PROTACs.
 It enables researchers to:

 - Map and annotate molecules with structural and functional insights.
 - Optimize molecular generation workflows for drug discovery.